Absurd (song): Style

 Alternative Nation compared the 2018 leaked version of the song to the works of Nine Inch Nails, Linkin Park, and The Prodigy, stating it has a "very late 90's/early 2000's electronica and industrial rhythm".
 Ultimate Classic Rock's Corey Irwin described the 2021 live version as "one of the hardest tracks in [Guns N' Roses'] arsenal" with "blistering drums and a frantic, punk rock pace", comparing Rose's vocals to Rage Against the Machine.
 Discussing the studio version, Irwin noted how the electronic influences found on "Silkworms" had given way to "heavy handed guitar solos and bombastic drums".
 Classic Rock's Stephen Hill described Rose's vocals on the song as "an amalgam of John Lydon and T.S.O.L.'s Jack Grisham", comparing them to "old school punk rock".
 Hill also noted similarities between the song's ambient interlude and the works of Sigur Rós.
 The song's opening riff was described by Hill as "an alt-metal stomper" in the vein of "Helmet or the Rollins Band, if those bands were trying to pay tribute to The Cult".

 Reception

 Classic Rock's Stephen Hill gave "Absurd" a positive review, noting how the song makes the band "sound genuinely pumped up, aggressive and full of boisterous energy".
 While he noted that some listeners may be disappointed that the song doesn't sound like "classic" Guns N' Roses, he also remarked that "there really is no way that they - or indeed anyone else - is ever going to be able to top that legacy material".
 Upon release, Loudwire noted a divide among audiences, with some "digging the track" while others "don't seem so into it".
+Ultimate Classic Rock, in an article naming the song the "weirdest Guns N' Roses song", stated "'Absurd' is brash, distasteful and a laughably illogical choice as a comeback single from the semi-reunited GNR lineup.
+In other words, it's classic Guns N' Roses."weirdest GNR UCR Ultimate Classic Rock later named the song as the worst Guns N’ Roses song in a ranking of all 84 songs from worst to best, stating ““Absurd" features all the pieces you'd want in a new GNR song - piercing wails from Axl Rose, grinding guitar from Slash and a thumping bassline from McKagan.
+Too bad it's all thrown together in a confusingly shapeless, grating jumble.”